Vehicle Seizures & Recoveries

 - Proof of ownership of the vehicle.
 Ideally, this would be the V5C registration document.
 Alternatively, you can produce the new keeper supplement of the V5C or a printed receipt for the vehicle but these documents will not be accepted on face value and further enquiries may be necessary.

 - Your driving licence.

 - Your valid certificate of insurance.
-This must be specific to the vehicle and name the driver and must not be temporary cover of less than 28 days.
+This must be specific to the vehicle and name the driver.

 If you are unable to produce the original documents, the release of the vehicle may be prevented or delayed and you could incur further storage costs.
 All documents must be originals, faxes and photocopies will not be accepted.

 Once the officer is satisfied your documentation is in order, they will stamp the seizure notice and make contact with the recovery operator who is holding your vehicle on behalf of Sussex Police.
 The front office will also email the recovery yard as well as stamping the form, authorising the release of the vehicle.
 Then - providing the garage/vehicle compound is open - you can usually go and collect the vehicle straight away taking your relevant documentation with you: